joofixd/vaxei-osu-skins/README.md

 # also, check the skin folder of a skin if the download link doesn't automatically come with the cursor that you saw him recently using on stream (ie: yellow cookiezi cursor with red trail as opposed to no trail). it will probably be there, if not, notify me.

 updates (mm/dd/yyyy) (will delete these after 2 weeks or so of writing them):
-- 09/12/2020: added SameSkinButNoFollowpoint edit
+- 09/12/2020: added SameSkinButNoFollowpoint edit new (originally uploaded with vaxei's link with had to reupload with different name bc i realized that there's already a skin here with that name)

 # [vaxei nomod ver.
 2](https://joofixd.s-ul.eu/RNQ0X5dB)
 ![](https://osu.ppy.sh/ss/14123584/f9e6)